 A significant part of every campus public safety program is prevention, including cooperative and precautionary steps by students themselves.
 Accordingly, Capital sponsors on-going programs and information on public safety-related issues, and has provided for its students information regarding What Every Student Should Know About Safety.

-Main Campus and Law School Annual Security and Annual Fire Safety Report for 2015 (PDF)
+Capital University Annual Security Report and Annual Fire Safety Report (PDF)